 - Slacken the mainsail until the vessel comes to a stop with the victim in the lee side of the boat

-- The Williamson turn is most appropriate to be used at night or in reduced visibility, or if the point can be allowed to go (or already has gone) out of sight, but is still relatively near.
+- The Williamson turn is most appropriate to be used at night or in conditions of reduced visibility, or if the point risks getting (or already has gone) out of sight, but is still relatively near.